 #4: Almond Oil

 One of my favorite oils!!
-I don’t talk about almond oil on on here, but guys I use it almost every day.
+I don’t talk about almond oil enough on here, but guys I use it almost every day.
 Almond oil has grown on me (not literally..) and I find myself applying it to my face after every shower.
+It’s so hydrating with a sweet scent.

 It is incredibly moisturizing, like castor oil, but it has a gentle and pleasant aroma that I love, unlike castor oil which is kinda neutral.
 Not only does it make me smell nice, it smooths and moisturizes my skin without becoming greasy or over-oily/shiny (just don’t over do it).